VinayMayavanshi13/CatalogueOfThings/README.md

 - [x] The Almanack Of Naval Ravikant - Eric Jorgenson
 - [ ] Chanakya Neeti
 - [ ] The Brief History of Nearly Everthing - Bill Bryson
+- [ ] When we cease to understand the world - Benjamin Labatut
+- [ ]  Models of the mind - Grace Lindsay
+- [ ]  In the praise of shadows - Vintage Tanizaki
+- [ ]  The Spike : An epic journey through the brain in 2.1 seconds - Mark Humphries
+- [ ]  A complaint free world - Will Bowen
+- [ ]  Metazoa Animal minds and the birth of consciousness - Peter Godfrey-Smith
+- [ ]  Justice - Michael  Sandel
+- [ ]  Finish what you start - Peter Hollins
+- [ ]  Eat, drink and be healthy : the Harvard Medical  School guide to healthy eating - Patrick J Skerrett
+- [ ]  Metabolical : Dr Robert lustig - Its about what process food does to our body.

 ## Movies
 - [x] Interstellar